Public Policy Training Institute

 On completion of the program, participants will have enhanced their knowledge and skills required to develop, inform, and monitor public policy on issues of strategic importance to their organizations.

 The sessions will alternate between Calgary and Edmonton.
 Travel and accommodation bursaries will be provided to all participants.
-Each admitted participant will be required to pay a $500 materials fee.
+Each admitted participant will be required to pay a fee of not more than $700.

 PPTI Program Objectives

 This six-month professional development program is designed to help leaders within Canadian charities increase their knowledge of the public policy process and their capacity to influence it.

 - It will enhance participants’ understanding of how federal, provincial and municipal governments make policy decisions, so that they can participate more effectively in the public policy process.

 - It will provide participants with training in how to develop practical and workable policy alternatives through both formal and informal learning formats such as lectures, case studies, readings, panel discussions, group work, and presentations by participants.

 - It will enable each participant to develop a policy ready position by the end of the program that responds to a given issue of individual/organizational interest.

 - It will connect participants with a network of colleagues in charities across the province who are also working to influence public policy.